JohannesBuchner/spuren/README.rst

 Spuren is minimalistic.

-Early search tools just search the entire filesystem (including system files like programs, configuration files, documentation) by filename (find, locate+updatedb).
+Simple search tools just search the entire filesystem (including system files like programs, configuration files, documentation) by filename (find, locate+updatedb).
 Later, desktop search engines (Beagle, Tracker, recoll, NEPOMUK) offered to search the user directory using content indexing (find files by content), or with attached semantic metadata information.
 Metadata like tags overcame the rigid tree structures, because many files can be filed into multiple categories.
-However, mining file content can take substantial CPU&IO resources, and metadata need to be maintained.
+However, metadata need to be maintained and mining file content can take substantial resources (CPU, IO, disk space).

-Spuren realises that you already maintain a form of file tags: The folder structure a file lies in. *Each file is tagged by the names of its parent folder*.
-If you already maintain meaningful directory structures, spuren will work well for you.
+Spuren realises that you already maintain a form of file tags: The folder structure a file lies in. **Each file is tagged by the names of its parent folder, its extension, and filename**.
+If you already maintain meaningful directory structures and file names, spuren will work well for you.

-For example, Documents/house/bills/2019.pdf will be given the tags "house", ".pdf", "bills", "2019".
+For example, Documents/house/bills/2019.pdf will be given the tags "house .pdf, bills, 2019".
 A search for "bills" will return this file, together with Documents/travels/bills/Frankfurt.xls.
-This solves the problem of choosing the directory structure {as {house,travels}/{bills,maps} or {bills,maps}/{house,travels} - each layer indicates a different semantic division, yet in meaning they are equivalent to spuren.
+This solves the problem of choosing the directory structure {as {house,travels}/{bills,maps} or {bills,maps}/{house,travels} - each directory layer represent a semantic division, spuren does not care about the order.

 ----------
 Features